New Exchange

 ISEO strongly recommends you wait to invest financially in housing until you have obtained your Form DS-2019 and J-1 visa.

-On-campus housing: On-campus housing at UC San Diego is not guaranteed.
-Exchange students may apply to live at I-House and/or join the Undergraduate Housing Waitlist.
+- Exchange students who begin their exchange participation at UC San Diego during the Fall, Winter, or Spring terms may apply to live on-campus at I-House and/or join the Undergraduate Housing Waitlist.

 New Student Orientations